KonstantinTomashevich/Cushion/README.md

 ### Defer blocks

-`CUSHION_DEFER { ... your code ... }` makes it possible to write blocks of code that are executed on scope exit through natural means: `return`, `break`, `continue` or just scope end.
+`CUSHION_DEFER { ... your code ... }` makes it possible to write blocks of code that are executed on scope exit through natural means: `return`, `break`, `continue`, `goto` or just scope end.
 It also makes sure that `return` value is calculated before executing defers and all defers are executed in reverse order.
 That makes RAII possible (which is a very cool feature of C++) and greatly simplifies handling of locks and internal data with lifecycle inside function.
 Also, this feature can be used inside regular macros, making something like `#define LOCK_GUARD(LOCK) do_lock (LOCK); CUSHION_DEFER { do_unlock (LOCK); }` possible.

 ### Wrapper macros